1390 George Dieter Drive, Suite 140, El Paso, Texas 79936

-Beginning as a Receptionist with Endeavors, Febby has been promoted twice and has been recognized by the Cohen Veterans Network (CVN) as the “CVN Billing Champion.”
+Beginning as a Receptionist with Endeavors, Febby has been promoted twice and has been recognized by the Cohen Veterans Network (CVN) as the “CVN Billing Champion” in 2020, as well as the Endeavors “Employee of the Year” in 2021.
 She supports the Cohen Clinic by maintaining a high standard of professionalism and compliance and ensures daily operations are run efficiently and effectively.

 When Febby isn’t working, she loves to travel, cook, and try out different foods and cuisines.

 Elizabeth (Liz) Mendoza serves as a Receptionist for The Steven A. Cohen Military Family Clinic at Endeavors, El Paso, where she provides administrative support and manages daily tasks related to the front desk.

 She often provides the clinic’s first impression with her duties including answering calls from clients, potential clients, and community partners, following up with clients who have missed their appointment to ensure their well-being, scheduling client appointments, and greeting and directing visitors, clients, and stakeholders.
 Liz’s other responsibilities involve organizing and filing sensitive files and documents while maintaining compliance with HIPAA, coordinating clinicians’ schedules, and scheduling childcare and transportation to and from the clinic for clients that need it.

 Trained in Mental Health First Aid and having experience with crisis intervention, Liz was recognized in 2018 for her quick action in ensuring a high-risk client’s safety.